Recent software enhancements are in red.

-- Click the Add button to add that email to the test.
+- Click the Add button to add that email as a test recipient.

-If you leave the Save these addresses for future tests checkbox checked while adding emails, they will be saved so all future email blasts created will automatically have those test emails added.
+If you check the Save these addresses for future tests checkbox while adding these emails, they will be saved so all future email blasts created will automatically have those test emails added.

-After you have all the emails added, click the Send the Test! button to send a test message to each of the emails you enter.
+After you have all the emails added, click the Send the Test! button to send a test message to each of the emails you entered.

 Send Your Email

-You are also reminded that the message delivery may be cancelled any time before it is scheduled to go out.
-If you need to stop a scheduled blast the Cancel the blast option will be present on the Status tab.
-Canceling the blast removes it from the send queue so you can make modifications and reschedule it to send at whatever date and time you would like.
+The message delivery may be canceled any time before it is scheduled to go out.
+If you need to stop a scheduled blast, click the Cancel the blast option that will be present on the Status tab.
+Canceling the blast removes it from the send queue so you can make modifications and reschedule your email to send at whatever date and time you would like.